Coronavirus: After US, India has done the most tests, says White House

 According to the Indian Council of Medical Research, India has tested 1.30 crore samples till July 16.
 Of these, 3.33 lakh samples were tested on Thursday.

+According to the Johns Hopkins University tracker, the United States has recorded 77,300 new coronavirus cases in the last 24 hours.
+This is the highest one-day total for the pandemic so far.
 In the US, more than 30 lakh people have tested positive and 1,38,000 have died.
 India’s tally, on the other hand, crossed the 10-lakh mark on Friday and over 25,000 people have died so far.

 The US is the worst-hit country by the virus, while India has the third-highest number of cases.
 Globally, more than 1.37 crore people have tested positive and over 5.8 lakh have died.

 McEnany said the record testing was in a very stark contrast to the previous administration.
 She added that under former President Barack Obama, the Centers for Disease Control and Prevention had in 2009 abruptly asked states to stop testing for the H1N1 virus, which caused swine flu.
 McEnany quoted Ron Klain, former Vice President Joe Biden’s chief of staff, to say that it was only luck that the H1N1 wasn’t one of the great mass casualty events in American history.